 Henry était un mauvais politicien mais par contre Julien était pire

-(Henry was a bad politician, but Julien was worse)
+(Henry was a bad politician, but on the other hand Julien was worse)

-À mon avis, you have gained enough skills to manoeuvre your way through a conversation than avant que you started the chapter.
-See you next chapter!
+Yes, that’s finally it – we made it to the end! À mon avis, you’ve now gained enough knowledge to easily manoeuvre your way through a conversation in French than avant que you started this lesson, no?